+'''

-tnsr(config)# configuration history version load <version-name> tnsr(config)# configuration history version load myversion TNSR services or dataplane restart could be required!
+tnsr(config)# configuration history version load <version-name>

+'''

-The name may be any entry in the version list (show configuration history versions), and pressing? at the end of the command will make the CLI print a list of available version names.
+The name may be any entry in the version list (show configuration history versions), and pressing ? at the end of the command will make the CLI print a list of available version names.